backstage/backstage/.changeset/pretty-plants-hammer.md

 '@backstage/integration-react': minor
 ---

-Add ScmAuth provider for Bitbucket Server that uses correct OAuth scopes by default.
-Also allows for overriding the default OAuth scopes.
+Added new ScmAuth method `forBitbucketServer` that uses correct OAuth scopes by default.
+Also updated `forBitbucket` method to allow overriding the default OAuth scopes.